 As a provider of educational programs, the University of Waterloo is legally obligated to accommodate students with disabilities, as per the Ontario Human Rights Code.
 Recognizing that AccessAbility Services supports this work on campus, CTE nevertheless has a role to play in advising our community on matters of course design and assessment of learning.
-We also try to model and promote inclusive educational practices more generally.
-This Teaching Tip, then, is part of our series aimed to support those who teach in all our various contexts.
+We also try to model and promote inclusive educational practices more generally (CTE Teaching Tip: Why is Inclusive Instruction Important?).
+This Teaching Tip, then, is part of our inclusive teaching and learning category aimed to support those who teach in all our various contexts.
 It is not legal advice, nor is it the last word on the definition of essential requirements, but should provide some pedagogical guidance for Waterloo faculty and staff.

 In deciding how best students can show what they know and can do, instructors and curriculum committees often turn to intended learning outcomes in a course and program design that aligns these with assessments and activities.
 How do faculty decide, though, what knowledge and procedures are absolute and which can be met flexibly?
 This is where essential requirements come into play.